Chef Lon Symensma ’99, ChoLon Restaurant Concepts

 Confident in his decision to pursue a career as a chef, Chef Symensma enrolled at The Culinary Institute of America.
 After graduating in 1999, he traveled to the south of France, where he spent a year dividing his time between Roger Vergé’s Moulin Mougin and Jacques Chibois’ La Bastide Saint Antoine, both Michelin Guide two-star restaurants.
 Chef Symensma went on to stage throughout Italy and Spain, including at San Sebastian’s famed Arzak.

 In 2001, he joined Chef Jean-Georges Vongerichten at his eponymous restaurant in Manhattan.
-During his time there he worked for six months underneath pastry chef Johnny Iuzzini ’94.
 Under the guidance of mentors Vongerichten and Gray Kunz, he spent one year traveling extensively throughout both Southeast Asia and China.
 While there, Chef Symensma participated in the opening of Jean-Georges Shanghai and underwent intensive culinary training at both the Royal Garden Hotel in Hong Kong and the five-star Datai resort in Malaysia.

 For Chef Symensma, inspiration comes from travel.
 “Visiting other countries and immersing myself in their cultures and cuisines has always been a tremendous source of inspiration for me, not to mention something that I feel is very important for a chef to experience,” he says.
 “In this industry, creativity and proper technique are both necessary for success, but I think that every chef first needs to focus on the craftsmanship aspect by learning all the fundamentals of cooking before exploring and developing his or her creative side.”
 Chef Symensma’s education at The Culinary Institute of America, his travels around the world, and his years of experience have put him at the top of his game.